Summary

 Attachment of earnings order (civil debt or maintenance) | 1971 Non-Priority | Amount | Yes | No | £1.00 | Only one 1971 non-priority can be active at any one time. |

-Community charge attachment of earnings order (pre 1992) | Pre 92 Community Charge | Amount or percentage | No | No | £1.00 | Contact local authority for further advice. |
+Community charge attachment of earnings order (pre 1992) | Pre 92 Community Charge | Amount or percentage | No | No | £1.00 | Contact the local authority for further advice. |

-Community charge attachment of earnings order (post 1992) | Post 92 Community Charge | Percentage | No | No | £1.00 | Contact local authority for further advice. |
+Community charge attachment of earnings order (post 1992) | Post 92 Community Charge | Percentage | No | No | £1.00 | Contact the local authority for further advice. |

-Council tax attachment of earnings order | Council Tax | Percentage | No | No | £1.00 | Only two CTAEOs from the same billing authority active at any one time.
+Council tax attachment of earnings order | Council Tax | Percentage | No | No | £1.00 | Only two CTAEOs from the same billing authority can be active at any one time.
 Return any further CTAEOs. |

 Earnings arrest | Earnings Arrest | Amount or percentage | No | No | £1.00 | Can operate with a current maintenance arrestment.
 Can only have one earnings arrest active at any time.
 If you receive more than one, return it.
 The employee will get a conjoined arrestment order. |